Business loan - L&T Finance

 Factoring involves selling a company’s accounts receivable to a third party (factor) for immediate cash.
 This helps improve working capital and reduces the burden of collection.
 Factoring is gaining popularity among MSMEs in India seeking faster access to funds.

-How to Choose the Right Business Loan?
+How to Choose the Right Types Business Loan?

 To pick the right Business Loan, consider these factors: